Mount & Blade II: Bannerlord troops: Tips for managing your armies

-Mount And Blade 2 Bannerlord has you commanding large armies in epic battles But first you're going to have to win them over.
+How do you manage your troops in Bannerlord?
+Mount & Blade II: Bannerlord has you commanding large armies in epic battles!
+But first, you're going to have to win them over.
 Keeping their loyalty, feeding them, and upgrading them to stronger troop types will be the key to conquering the land.
-It'll take a lot of work, so we'll explain how to do it here.
+It'll take a lot of work, so we're here to help you learn the ins and outs.

-This Mount And Blade 2 Bannerlord troops guide will show you how to recruit troops, how to increase the party size, and how to command your troops in battle.
-Note that this is not to be confused with how to recruit Mount And Blade 2 Bannerlord companions, which is an entirely different process.
+On this page, we'll show you how to recruit troops, how to increase your party size, and how to command those troops in battle.
+(Note that this is not to be confused with how to recruit companions in Bannerlord, which is an entirely different process.)

-Recruiting troops is rather easy.
+Unlike managing your army, the initial recruitment of troops in Bannerlord is quite easy.
 You'll need to either buy recruits from settlements for a small amount of gold, or convert prisoners into troops after capturing them.
 Regular troop types seem to be more favoured as the game progresses than any of the bandit classes, so consider raising troops from their respective factions rather than using a bandit force.

 Maintaining troop morale